-Lafayette County, together with nineteen jurisdictions, including the Town of Benton, applied for a Comprehensive Planning Grant through the Wisconsin Department of Administration in the fall of 2004.
+Lafayette County, together with nineteen jurisdictions, including the Town of Gratiot, applied for a Comprehensive Planning Grant through the Wisconsin Department of Administration in the fall of 2004.
 In the spring of 2005, the thirty-month Comprehensive Planning Grant was awarded.
 Lafayette County and the jurisdictions within it contracted with the Southwestern Wisconsin Regional Planning Commission (SWWRPC) to complete individual comprehensive plans for each of the twenty jurisdictions (Lafayette County, Cities, Towns, and Villages) in accordance with Wisconsin Statutes 66.1001.
 The only jurisdictions in Lafayette County that did not participate under the multi-jurisdiction grant were the Towns of Darlington, Seymour, and Willow Springs, the Villages of Argyle and Blanchardville, and the Cities of Darlington and Shullsburg.
 These jurisdictions chose to complete their comprehensive plans using other resources.
-The following is a list of all of the jurisdictions that participated under the grant.
-See Map.
-1.1.
+The following is a list of the participating jurisdictions under the grant.

 Lafayette County Village of Belmont Town of Argyle

-Village of Benton Town of Belmont
+Village of Benton

-Village of Gratiot Town of Benton
+Village of Gratiot

-Village of South Wayne Town of Blanchard
+Village of South Wayne

+Town of Benton

+Town of Blanchard

-c i Town of Elk Grove
+Town of Elk Grove

 Town of Fayette

 Town of Gratiot

 Town of Kendall

 Town of Lamont

 Town of Monticello

 Town of New Diggings

 Town of Shullsburg

 Town of Wayne

 Town of White Oak Springs

 Town of Wiota

-1.3.1 ROLES AND RE SPONSIBILITIES
+1.3.1 ROLES AND RESPONSIBILITIES

-The following indicates the roles and responsibilities of each en tity involved in the comprehensive nl